 Do I need any special mathematical background?
 No, we assume only a basic high school background.

 I'm an instructor.
 Can I use your material in my class?
 Please email the authors for permission.
 In general, we are very happy to see our material used at other schools, but we do ask that you make appropriate attributions.

 I'm a programmer.
 Can I use your code in my project?
-Our libraries stdlib.jar and algs4.jar are released the GNU General Public License, version 3 (GPLv3).
+Our algs4.jar library is released under the GNU General Public License, version 3 (GPLv3).
 If you wish to license the code under different terms, please contact our publisher to discuss.

 Are there versions of the source code in other languages?
 We are aware of the following projects to do so: